 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment of seminoma extragonadal germ cell tumors may include the following:
+Treatment of seminoma extragonadal germ cell tumors may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment of nonseminoma extragonadal germ cell tumors may include the following:
+Treatment of nonseminoma extragonadal germ cell tumors may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment of extragonadal germ cell tumors that are recurrent (come back after being treated) or refractory (do not get better during treatment) may include the following:
+Treatment of extragonadal germ cell tumors that are recurrent (come back after being treated) or refractory (do not get better during treatment) may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-For more information from the National Cancer Institute about extragonadal germ cell tumors, see the Extragonadal Germ Cell Tumor Home Page.
+For more information from the National Cancer Institute about extragonadal germ cell tumors, visit the Extragonadal Germ Cell Tumor Home Page.

 For general cancer information and other resources from the National Cancer Institute, visit: